 We will have two midterm and a final exam.
 The midterm will cover all material up to the previous class period.
 The final exam will be designed to encourage students to review and synthesize all course material.
-Exam questions will be taken from lectures, discussions, presentations, and assigned readings.
+Exam questions will be taken from lectures, readings, and discussions.
 Everything discussed in class is fair game, even if I do not post it on Blackboard.
 An alternative exam date will only be approved if you speak with me at least several weeks in advance with a valid reason.